What we set out to test

 - Control group: Ito-Yokado used a CPC bidding strategy to optimize its display campaign toward online traffic.

 - Test group: Ito-Yokado used a viewable CPM bidding strategy to optimize its display campaign toward visibility.

 The experiment ran for five days in a single Japanese market, and the ads had the same audience settings, creative, and cost as the test group.

-- Viewable CPM can help display ads achieve viewed impressions at scale and at a lower cost, making it a highly suitable bidding strategy for campaigns with branding objectives.
+Viewable CPM bidding for display ads can deliver viewed impressions at scale with a lower cost, making it a highly suitable bidding strategy for campaigns with branding objectives.

 This case study is part of the Experiment with Google Ads program.